Contribution

 We do not just learn from nature.
 We are paying the knowledge forward to construct a synergetic environment.

-We gained our inspiration from the plant Erodium.
+We sourced our inspiration from the plant Erodium.

 To reverse-engineer it, we first need to understand it.
 We built a spray chamber to mimic raining, bought a hundreds of different varieties of Erodium seeds, and observe how they behave.